restqa/.github/.github/ISSUE_TEMPLATE/01_feature_request.md

 ### ✌️ What is the actual behavior?

->  (to delete) What is the current RestQA behavior regargind this feature
+>  (to delete) What is the current RestQA behavior regardind this feature

 ### 🕵️‍♀️ How to reproduce the current behavior?